Shinyhunter2109/Discord-Moveset-Bot/README.md

 - Run the start.bat File [It will install all the needed Requirements] [Works aswell on Linux]

-- After that download Visual Studio Code from here: https://code.visualstudio.com/
+- After that download & Install Visual Studio Code from here: https://code.visualstudio.com/

-- Also download and install the FFmpeg on the Official Website.
-[ONLY if you want to play music on your Server]
+- Also download & install the FFmpeg on the Official Website.
+[ONLY NEEDED if you want to play music on your Server]

 - Open the Discord-Bot.py in Visual Studio Code